jinseob2kim/beyond_causality/idea/abstract.md

 ---

-## 14. Closing Perspective
+## 12. Closing Perspective

 Newtonian mechanics is not wrong.
 It is flat-space physics.

 Causal inference is not false.
 It is a low-curvature approximation.

-Real-world epidemiology may require a geometric view.
+**Real-world epidemiology may require a geometric view.**

+---

-# Appendix: Mathematical Notes
+# Appendix

 ## A1.
 ATE as Directional Derivative

-ATE는 다음과 같이 해석할 수 있다.

 $$
 \text{ATE}